 Kim has been a member of Better Hearing Australia (VIC) since November 2017 and began in the role of President in April 2018.
 Having recently finished her MBA at Deakin University, Kim felt it was important to utilise the knowledge and the skills she gained in healthcare management over the last 25 years to work with an organisation providing healthcare based services to improve the overall wellbeing of people.
 Professionally, Kim has many years of experience in healthcare management but her passion is the primary healthcare setting, her current position as Medical Services Manager at Deakin involves managing the health clinics on campus which provide GP and allied health services to students and staff of the University.
 In seeking a Board position, Kim researched various agencies but felt that the guiding principles of Better Hearing Australia (VIC) including respect, diversity, partnerships, transparency and sustainability were aligned with the key principles applied in her workplace, teams and personally.

 Dianne decided to start up her own company to sell and support Attaché software after enjoying working with the program so much previously.
 Dianne commenced operations of Acacia Consulting Services in 1989 and has welcomed many new clients since that time.
 Dianne became a qualified MYOB EXO Consultant in 2007 and really enjoys finding solutions to client’s issues and providing training.
 Dianne’s extensive accounting background is invaluable when assisting clients to review their business processes to achieve ‘best business practice’.
-Dianne has now built a successful company and is committed to providing excellent customer service with her knowledgeable team of staff.
+Dianne has now built a successful company and is committed to providing excellent customer service with her knowledgeable team of staff

-Harry Goksan has a BA (Hons) in Business Management and runs his own business in fashion apparel.
+Harry has a BA (Hons) in Business Management and runs his own business in fashion apparel.
 Harry has experience working with customers directly across marketing and events planning, while also fundraising for TLC for Kids and Food Bank Victoria.
 Harry was instrumental in the planning and engagement of tinnitus campaigning for Better Hearing Australia (VIC).
 Harry has also worked on the development of the Tinnitus Australia website.
 Harry is committed to making the branding and visibility of Better Hearing Australia (VIC) stronger, to ensure that everyone across the state can access all the information services available.

 Suzette Dela Cruz-Regalo

-Suzette Dela Cruz-Regalo was appointed to the Board in October 2018.
+Suzette was appointed to the Board in October 2018.
 She is a Registered Nurse and Health Information Manager with over 20 years’ experience working in public and private health services in Victoria and Queensland in Australia, and in New Zealand.
 Suzette is currently the Manager of the Private Hospitals Unit and an Authorised Regulatory Officer at the Department of Health and Human Services Victoria.
 Suzette holds a Master of Health Information Management (MHIM) and a post graduate diploma in Community Development and International Development.
 She is passionate about the provision of quality and safe care, and in enhancing overall patient experience.
 As a member of Better Hearing Australia, she brings to the Board a strong understanding of clinical governance, performance monitoring and risk management.